 And I travelled to cities I was embarassed to admit I’d never visited — Newcastle, Glasgow, Sheffield, Dublin — and was thrilled by how vibrant and interesting and characterful they seemed to be.
 Was this the effect of having a bit more experience of travelling with open eyes and an open mind?
 Or had they always been big cultural hubs and I’d simply chosen to ignore them until now?

 In the same spirit, I’ve just ordered a guidebook for my local area to see what else I’m choosing to ignore.
 Why not do the same?

 Travelling also created opportunities for microadventures on home turf.
 Swimming to Peel Island and sleeping there was the most satisfying jaunt I’ve been on for months.
 And I can barely remember waking up to a morning as superb as the one I had on Arran.

 Having an itinerary (a rarity for me) created openings of time into which I could slot enjoyable, adventurous little trips.
-I toured with a bivvy-bag alongside my money-tin, deodorant and spare underwear.
-The excursions required minimal planning, fitted easily around my schedule, and could therefore have been done by anyone.and a
+I toured with a folding bike and a bivvy-bag alongside my money-tin, deodorant and spare underwear.
+The excursions required minimal planning, fitted easily around my schedule, and could therefore have been done by anyone.